-In 1995, Washington State established a five level trauma system using designations established by the American College of Surgeons.
-The higher the level, the more highly trained the staff is and the more advanced the facility with Level I being the highest achievable.
+In 1995, Washington State established a five-level trauma system using designations established by the American College of Surgeons.
+The higher the level, the more highly trained the staff and the more advanced the facility, with Level I being the highest achievable.
 As a Level III Trauma Center, Kadlec Regional Medical Center meets the state's criteria for high level of 24-hour trauma emergency, operative and critical care services.
 It provides prompt assessment, resuscitation, emergency surgery and stabilization of trauma victims.

-Kadlec provides trauma rehabilitation services with qualified staff who are in-house or available for treatment every day when indicated in the rehabilitation plan.
-We provide diagnostic services with staff who are licensed, registered, certified, or degreed.
-Additionally, Kadlec has an outreach program regarding trauma rehabilitation care, consisting of telephone and on-site consultations with physicians and other health care professionals in the community and outlying areas and has a formal program of continuing trauma rehabilitation care education, both in-house and outreach, provided for nurses and allied health care professionals.
+Kadlec provides trauma rehabilitation services with qualified staff who are in-house, or available for treatment every day when indicated in the rehabilitation plan.
+We provide diagnostic services with staff who are licensed, registered, certified or degreed.
+Kadlec has a trauma rehabilitation care outreach program, consisting of telephone and on-site consultations with physicians and other health care professionals in the community and outlying areas, and a formal program of continuing trauma rehabilitation care education—both in-house and outreach—provided for nurses and allied health care professionals.

 This mark demonstrates that Kadlec’s laboratory provides quality care under the auspices of the CAP accreditation program requirements and is a symbol of excellence.
-The College of American Pathologists (CAP) is a medical society that serves more than 17,000 physician members and the laboratory community throughout the world.
+CAP is a medical society that serves more than 17,000 physician members and the laboratory community throughout the world.
 It is the world's largest association composed exclusively of pathologists and is widely recognized as the leader in laboratory quality assurance.
 The CAP is an advocate for high quality and cost-effective patient care.

 Kadlec Clinic Hematology and Oncology is a QOPI® Certified Practice.
-The Quality Oncology Practice Initiative (QOPI) Certification serves as a designation from the QOPI Certification Program (QCP™), an affiliate of the American Society of Clinical Oncology, for hematology-oncology practices that meet defined quality and safety standards.
-QCP provides a three-year certification to high performing practices, and requires ongoing participation in data abstraction, as defined by QCP in the QOPI® program throughout the 3-year term.
-To learn how an oncology practice achieves QOPI® Certification, visit qopi.asco.org/certification.
+The Quality Oncology Practice Initiative certification serves as a designation from the QOPI Certification Program (QCP™), an affiliate of the American Society of Clinical Oncology, for hematology-oncology practices that meet defined quality and safety standards.
+QCP provides a three-year certification to high-performing practices, and requires ongoing participation in data abstraction, as defined by QCP in the QOPI® program throughout the three-year term.
+To learn how an oncology practice achieves QOPI® Certification, visit asco.org.

 The cancer program at Kadlec Regional Medical Center has earned three-year accreditation with commendation by the American College of Surgeons Commission on Cancer.
 This accreditation assures patients that they are receiving care that meets the highest standards.